-where $W^l$ is the weight of the $l$-th layer, $\mathbb{E}(W^l)$ and $\sqrt{\mathbb{D}(W^l)}$ denote the mean and variance of $W^l$, respectively; $\epsilon$ is a small constant for numerical stability; and $\sigma_{W^{l}}$ is the standard deviation of the initial weights determined by Eq. \eqref{eq:ettfs_init} when using ETTFS-init.
+where $W^l$ is the weight of the $l$-th layer, $\mathbb{E}(W^l)$ and $\mathbb{D}(W^l)$ denote the mean and variance of $W^l$, respectively; $\epsilon$ is a small constant for numerical stability; and $\sigma_{W^{l}}$ is the standard deviation of the initial weights determined by Eq. \eqref{eq:ettfs_init} when using ETTFS-init.

-Eq.~(\ref{eq:weight_norm}) also constrains weight scaling, potentially limiting representational capacity.
-Inspired by batch normalization \cite{ioffe2015batch} and layer normalization \cite{lei2016layer}, which incorporate an additional affine transform to solve the fixed-scale problem, we apply a learnable affine transform to the synaptic output $X^{l}$ with weight $\gamma^{l}$ and bias $\beta^{l}$:
+Eq.~(\ref{eq:weight_norm}) constrains weight scaling and limits representational capacity.
+Inspired by batch normalization \cite{ioffe2015batch} and layer normalization \cite{lei2016layer}, which resolve fixed-scale issues via learnable affine transforms, we apply a learnable affine transform to the synaptic output $X^{l}$ with weight $\gamma^{l}$ and bias $\beta^{l}$:

-where $\gamma^{l}$ is initialized as an all-ones tensor and $\beta^{l}$ is initialized as an all-zeros tensor.
-Note that both the weight normalization in Eq.~(\ref{eq:weight_norm}) and the learnable affine transform in Eq.~(\ref{eq:weight_affine}) are applied only during training.
-The affine transform can be absorbed into synapses for inference without normalization.
-The fused weight $\tilde{W}^l$ and bias $\tilde{B}^l$ of the $l$-th layer are as follows:
+where $\gamma^{l}$ and $\beta^{l}$ are initialized as all-ones and all-zeros tensors, respectively.
+Both weight normalization and the learnable affine transform are applied only during training; at inference, the affine transform is absorbed into the synaptic weights.
+Consequently, the fused weight $\tilde{W}^l$ and bias $\tilde{B}^l$ for the $l$-th layer are given by: